google/fhir-data-pipes/doc/developers.md

 >**NOTE**: Clicking on the `View more details on Google Cloud Build` link will redirect you to a Google Cloud page which you do not have permissions to view.

-## Running end-to-end tests on locally
+## Running end-to-end tests locally

 The CI pipeline can also be run locally, using the Cloud Build local builder.
 To setup the local builder, follow the instructions